rb365/fireport/README.md

-fireport
+Fireport
 ========
 Forward ports through Firebase.

 BEWARE: this is not secure at all!!!

-Sample usecase: bypass firewalls and routers to run VNC
+Sample usecase: connect to VNC server behind router

 1. Run VNC Server on machine1
 2. Run fireport on machine1: java -jar fireport.jar server localhost 5900
 3. Run fireport on machine2: java -jar fireport.jar client localhost 5901